Nooshu/FractalAI/README.md

 # FractalAI

-A web-based fractal generator with 2D and 3D support using Three.js and WebGL.
+A web-based fractal generator with 2D and 3D support using regl and WebGL.
 This project demonstrates interactive fractal visualization with real-time rendering capabilities.

 ## Features